The page has been translated by Gen AI.

 Reference

-• For installing and operating Jenkins, it is recommended to use the Samsung Cloud Platform Marketplace.
+• It is recommended to use the Samsung Cloud Platform Marketplace for installing and operating Jenkins.

-• If you cannot use the marketplace or want to register a self-installed Jenkins as a tool in DevOps Console, use this document.
+• If you cannot use the Marketplace or need to register a self‑installed Jenkins as a tool in the DevOps Console, refer to this document.

-• This document is a guide for registering the Jenkins tool in DevOps Console, so it briefly explains Jenkins installation and operation.
+• This document guides the registration of the Jenkins tool in DevOps Console, so it provides only a brief overview of Jenkins installation and operation.

 Install Jenkins and plugins.